-I truly can’t be the only woman out there who thinks of these things.
+I honestly can’t be the only woman out there who thinks of these things.

-As a woman, who is also a prepper, did you ever stop to think about the handicap that your footwear might present in a survival situation?
-It always brings to mind the old quote about women who are ballroom dancers: they do everything that men do, but they do it backwards and in high heels.
+As a woman who is also a prepper did you ever stop to think about the handicap that your footwear might present in a survival situation?
+It always brings to mind the old quote about women who are ballroom dancers: they do everything that men do, but they do it backward and in high heels.

-If I happen to be running away from a serial killer, I’m not gonna lie – I don’t want to do it backwards and in high heels.
+If I happen to be running away from a serial killer or the Golden Horde, I’m not gonna lie – I don’t want to do it backward and in high heels.
 I’d really prefer to be wearing a nice, comfy hiking boot or a pair of Nikes.

 Long before I ever contemplated prepping, I read an article about a woman in her 20s who had been kidnapped.
 She escaped from her kidnapper in the forest and had to make her way through miles and miles of brush, running, in high heels.
 She fell, of course, and twisted her ankle, at which point she broke off the heels of her shoes and hobbled onward.
 She survived to tell the tale, but the concept of wobbling through the forest in stilettos never left me.

-Now, don’t take away my “chick card” when I confess this – a beautiful Manolo makes my heart go pitter-patter as much as it does the next woman – but I’m really more of a Doc Martens kind of girl.
+Now, don’t take away my “chick card” when I confess this – a beautiful Manolo makes my heart go pitter-patter as much as it does the next woman – but I’m really more of a Doc Martens or Palladium army boot kind of girl.
 As someone who lives a nomadic lifestyle, I own just one pair of heels for funerals and dates.
 (Generally, these are not the same event.)

 In a survival situation, you could be called upon to walk a great distance over uneven terrain.
 You might be required to run for your life.
 You could be in a situation in which you must evade someone who would do you harm.
 There might be snow or mud up to your knees.
 You might be doing all of these things while carrying a small child.